OrientDN-Recruitment/developer-orienthacker-js/README.md

 ### Fix package version conflicts

 What if locked versions of dependencies conflict with your NodeJS version?
 You can simply remove it in `package.json` and re-add the conflicted dependencies.

+### How can I get the best result?

+Here is some things to ensure your victory:

+1. Keep calm and be confident
+2. Discuss with your interviewer to clear requirements and select best way to complete your missions before start coding
+3. Concise doesn't mean simple.
+Make sure to fulfill all requirements.
+4. Don't be too of a perfectionist, killing your time over optimizing little things in your code.

 Contribution
 -----